Everglades Top of the List

 Many fish for bass early and late in the day, and catch panfish when the sun is highest.

 “We like the bass,” Randy Reavis said.
 “We throw them back until the last day, and then just put a few in the cooler to take home.”

 As one angler said, “You can come out and fish by yourself, and it’s safe,” she said of the park environment.
-Plus, she noted, the park restrooms and restaurant are very convenient in most location.
+Plus, she noted, the park restrooms and restaurants are very convenient in most locations.

-BassOnline.com is Florida Fishing largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals and rivers.
+BassOnline.com is Florida Fishing’s largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals, and rivers.